amirkdv/biseqt/README.md

 ## To Do

 * Improvements:
-    * Move seed expansion from Python to C.
     * The alignment problem in the condensed alphabet seems ill-defined as it currently stands.
 A clear example of this is the fact that we currently don't have a way to properly align `AAAAAA` and `AAACCC`: our best option